The Best Solid State Amp in 2025

 Details for each amplifier and links to useful information like warranty and manufacturer support are provided.

-The Best Solid State Amps
+Best Solid State Amps under $500

-Best Solid State Guitar Amps Under $500
+Best Transistor Based Solid State Amp under $500

 Orange Crush 20